-Meaty mushrooms that make up our BBQ Mushroom Burger are a brilliant BBQ option for vegetarians.
-Even meat-eaters devour these mushroom burgers.
+Meaty mushrooms that make up the “bun” of our BBQ Halloumi Burger recipe makes a brilliant BBQ option for vegetarians.
+Even meat-eaters devour these.
 By marinating the mushrooms in soy sauce, garlic and herbs, we increase the “burger” taste of the vegetables.
-Since we use the mushrooms as the “bun”, these are also gluten-free and low carb.
+Plus these are also gluten-free and low carb.

 Halloumi is a great choice for BBQ because it holds its shape even when applying heat.
 Additionally, the salty flavour complements the sweet roasted peppers and chimichurri herb sauce.
 If you don’t have time to make chimichurri then just top with a pat of Lurpak Garlic Butter.
 Serve with Maple Sweet Potatoes.

 A brilliant BBQ option for vegetarians.
 Sweet, salty, meaty, herby delicious.